railcore/railcore.github.io/index.md

 ## RailCore II Community Resources

-Please read these resources carefully to answer many common questions, and contribute information where you can add!

-See our [Contributing page](/contributing/) for more information on contributing to these guides.

 * [Hardware](/hardware) - all about choosing and sourcing the parts for your RailCore II.
 * [Build & Troubleshoot](/build_and_troubleshoot) - how to assemble and get your RailCore II running.
 * [Software](/software) - how to configure the firmware on your RailCore II as well as your slicer.
 * [Customization](/customization) - information of variations and customization of the RailCore II.

+Want to help?
+See our [Contributing page](/contributing/) for more information on contributing to these guides.

 ### Discussion
    * [Facebook Group](https://www.facebook.com/groups/RailCore/)

-### Chat

    * [Discord Channel](https://discord.gg/Sy569Hq)
-   * [#RailCore IRC channel on freenode](irc://chat.freenode.net/RailCore) - *you must be authenticated with Freenode to enter the channel*

 Read all about the [design history](design_history.md) of the RailCore II and how it came to be.
 More questions?
 Have a look at the [General FAQ](/faq.md)